-The proposed development is within the 6km key conservation area of The Mens SAC as set out in the Sussex Bat SAC planning and landscape scale enhancement protocol.
-It is therefore possible that bats from The Mens SAC use habitat within the site for foraging and/or commuting and all impacts need to be assessed.
+The proposed development is within the 12km wider conservation area of The Mens SAC as set out in the Sussex Bat SAC planning and landscape scale enhancement protocol.
+It is therefore possible that bats from The Mens SAC use habitat within the site for foraging and/or commuting and significant impacts or severance to flightlines need to be considered.

-Although Barbastelle bats have not been recorded within 2km of the site, there is potential for changes in vegetation structure and habitat loss to alter the availability of foraging and commuting routes for Barbastelle around the site, and to impact commuting routes across the wider area.
+As Barbastelle bats have been recorded within 2km of the site, there is potential for changes in vegetation structure and habitat loss to alter the availability of foraging and commuting routes for Barbastelle around the site, and to impact commuting routes across the wider area.
 The removal or fragmentation of commuting routes for this species e.g. treelines, may result in increased energy expenditure and consequently reduced survival.
 This would be in conflict with the conservation objectives for both SACs which include 'maintaining or restoring the population of qualifying species'.